prince0586/Curator-downloads-manager/README.md

+📂
-📂 Curator downloads: Agentic File Curator
+Curator downloads: Agentic File Curator

 An autonomous AI agent designed to monitor your downloads folder and intelligently organize files using the Gemini 1.5 Flash model and the Watchdog library.

 Getting Started
 Follow these steps to set up the environment and run the agent on your local machine.

 #1.
 Navigate to the Project Directory

 Open your terminal and use the cd command to enter your project folder.
 Bash

 __cd path/to/your/Digital-Janitor-Project__

 #2.
 Set Up a Virtual Environment
 It is recommended to use a virtual environment to manage dependencies safely.
 Bash

-Create the virtual environment
-__python -m venv .venv__

 Activate the environment